kirchhausenlab/Cryosamba/README.md

 If you want to use CryoSamba on Windows, have a deeper understanding of the source code, change the optional parameters, or alter/use the code for your research, refer to the [advanced instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/advanced_instructions.md).

 **Before trying CryoSamba on your own data, we recommend you first make sure it works with the sample data we provide.**

+Feel free to contact us about any issues or questions related to the code.
+We also suggest reading our [Guides](#guides) and the [Troubleshooting](#troubleshooting) section.
+Our goal is to make sure everyone (with a capable hardware) is able to run CryoSamba.

 ## Terminal